 Looking at my map there appears to be a pathway at the top of these cliffs, which would make for much easier walking than this bloody shingle.
 However, there’s no way up.
 Even though they’re only 20 feet high or so, they’re so crumbly they’d fall apart if you tried to climb.
 Huge crevices and holes have been eroded in them, leaving the grassy top-soil sagging into the voids underneath, ready to fall if some unfortunate animal or person wandered too close.

 Round a corner I see a young guy, shifting uncomfortably just at the base of the cliff, and greet him with a cheery hello.
-He looks nervous and asks me “Is safe around here?”.
+He looks nervous and asks me “Is it safe around here?”.

 I’m a bit perplexed, but my eyes wander upwards to the shale cliff towering over his head and say “I shouldn’t think so, no”.
 He looks at me even more nervously, and asks me what I’m doing.
 To my explanation he says “Is it safe from being attacked”.